Puppy Socialisation and Training

-Puppies who stay with their mother and litter-mates during this critical period are generally easier to train, more intelligent, quicker to pick up toilet training and more dog friendly.
+Puppies who stay with their mother and litter-mates during this critical period are generally easier to train.

 I personally believe the best time to re-home a pup is seven weeks.
 This is because from 8 to 10.5 weeks they are in a full blown fear period, therefore the journey and removal from their mother and siblings can be more traumatic during this critical fear period.

 The first 16 weeks of the puppies life are what is known as the "Human Socialisation Period".

 This is the time when you need to really introduce your puppy to as many things as possible.